glu-lang/glu-book/_docs/primitives.md

 | UInt16 | 16 bits  | 0 to 65,535                     |
 | UInt32 | 32 bits  | 0 to 4,294,967,295              |
 | UInt64 | 64 bits  | 0 to 18,446,744,073,709,551,615 |

+The size of UInt is usually 64 bits, but it can also be 32 bits on certain systems (e.g., 32-bit machines).

 ### Char
 Represents a single character, such as a letter, digit, or symbol.
 It represents one byte of unicode.